-Current Year: Planning and Development is projecting modest growth in residential construction permits in 2015-16, based on State projections of 2% population growth for Maricopa County and 10% growth in new single family permits.
-Current cumulative data displayed crosses two fiscal years: FY2014-15 (June 2015), and FY2015-16 (July - August 2015).
-July is the first month of the new FY and thus "resets" the current year-to-date (CYTD) count.
+Current Year: Planning and Development is projecting modest growth in residential construction permits in 2015-16, based on projections of 2% population growth for Maricopa County and 10% growth in new single family permits.

 New Multifamily Units Permitted

 Significance: New multi-family construction is a key economic indicator of local population growth or shifts in housing preferences and its spill over benefits to other sectors of the economy such as demand for construction labor/materials, retail, manufacturing and utilities.